deanhiller/webpieces/README.md

  * Multiplexing multiple requests over TCP connection

 #### Pieces of Webpieces

+There is a jpeg of these pieces and relationships in the http://localhost:8080/@documentation pages (on DevelopmentServer only)

  * channelmanager - a very thin layer on nio for speed(used instead of netty but with it's very clean api, anyone could plugin in any nio layer including netty!!!)
  * asyncserver - a thin wrapper on channelmanager to create a one call tcp server (http-frontend sits on top of this and the http parsers together)
  * http/http1_1-parser - An asynchronous http parser that can accept partial payloads (ie. nio payloads don't have full messages).
 Can be used with ANY nio library.